 Does Medicare cover walking boots?
-Original Medicare Part B and Medicare Advantage plans cover ankle-foot orthosis (commonly referred to as “walking boots”) in certain cases, as long as they are rigid, or semi rigid.
-If Medicare does not cover them for a particular case, it may be possible to get one through Medicaid, or through HBCS programs, waivers or 1915 waivers.
+Original Medicare Part B and Medicare Advantage plans cover ankle-foot orthosis (commonly referred to as “walking boots”) in certain cases, as long as they are rigid, or semi-rigid.

-In what cases does Medicare Part B cover walking boots ?
+In what cases do Medicare Part B cover walking boots ?

 Walking boots, or ankle-foot orthosis, are orthopedic devices used for the stabilization of the foot and ankle for broken bones, severe sprains, tendon and ligament tears, surgeries and orthopedic conditions.

-As I said, Medicare Part B will partially cover “walking boots” under the benefit for Orthotics or Braces, but there certain conditions to this and they will only cover them if –
+As I said, Medicare Part B will partially cover “walking boots” under the benefit for Orthotics or Braces, but there are certain conditions to this, and they will only cover them if –

 - the “walking boots” are being used to immobilize the ankle/foot following orthopedic surgery or for an orthopedic condition